repositony/vscode_mcnp/README.md

 ## Autocomplete code snippets

-Lines may be commented out with the usual `ctrl+/` shortcut, appending a `c` to the start of the selected line(s).
+Lines may be commented out with the usual `ctrl+/` shortcut, adding a `c` to the start of the selected line(s).
 The typical bracket matching and quotation autocomplete also included.

 Code snippets have been defined for a selection of appropriate input cards.
 Simply start typing and hit `enter` to generate the card with default values.
 Tab-stops are defined for all snippets, so pressing `tab` will then cycle through keywords on the card for editing.